 The Story Behind the Name Joshua Tree

-The name Joshua Tree Counseling was chosen in honor of Rachel’s brother-in-law Joshua.
-On a Saturday morning in July 2019, Josh lost his decade long battle of mental illness when he took his life to finally stop the pain.
-Few knew of his internal struggles because the Josh most people knew was the friendly guy who would talk to anyone and everyone and who lit up a room with his laugh and smile.
-Josh loved to always be learning something new and was a gifted teacher of his knowledge.
+The name Joshua Tree Counseling was chosen in honor of Rachel’s brother-in-law, Joshua.
+On a Saturday morning in July of 2019, Josh lost a long battle with mental illness, taking his life to make the pain stop.
+As is often the case with mental illness, few knew of his internal struggles; the Josh most people knew was the friendly guy who would talk to anyone and everyone and would light up a room with his presence, laugh and smile.
+Josh loved to always be learning something new and he was a gifted teacher of his knowledge.
 He never missed an opportunity to help someone.
-He loved his dogs and he loved cars and hunting.
+He loved cars and hunting.
 He found comfort and peace with horses, and collected boots.
 He lived for music.
 He loved his beautiful home and enjoyed making home improvements.
 He loved adventure – traveling, hiking, exploring new places and meeting new people, and could not resist a good ghost tour.
 Most of all, he loved his wife and daughter.

 A Haunted Mind

 Rachel describes Joshua’s experience as living in a haunted house inside his mind from which he could not escape.
 Tragically, Joshua succumbed to the belief that suicide was his only way out.
-Resolved to better understand the fractured state of Josh’s mind, she poured herself into trainings which led Rachel to chose to specialize in the treatment of complex trauma, dissociation, and suicidality.
-Since that time Rachel has been able to help many people who struggle with a sense of hopelessness.
+Resolved to better understand the fractured state of Josh’s mind, she poured herself into trainings which led Rachel to what is now her specialties -the treatment of complex trauma, dissociation, and suicidality.
+Josh’s pain which he hasn’t found healing for has now saved the lives of others – this would make him happy, that his pain was not in vain.

 Grief Flash Fiction

-About a year after Josh’s passing, Rachel attended a training on grief.
-The instructor, Alyssa Drescher, encouraged participants to write their grief story in six words.
-Still grieving the loss of her brother-in-law, Rachel wrote this about Josh: Didn’t figure it out in time.
-Months later, Rachel connected Joshua’s legacy with her work as a therapist.
-If not for him, she wouldn’t have pressed into her learning about dissociation which is the very thing that brought one of her client’s back from the brink of suicide.
-Realizing that Joshua’s life and death literally saved her client’s life, Rachel released the burden of Josh’s death and felt the swell of hope in that she could honor his life, his story.
+Soon after Joshua’s death, Rachel attended a training on grief and the instructor encouraged participants to write their grief story in six words.
+Still deeply grieving the loss of her brother-in-law, Rachel wrote this grief story about Josh: Didn’t figure it out in time.
+Months later, Rachel experienced a moment in which she connected Joshua’s legacy to her identity as a therapist.
+If not for him, she may never have pressed into her learning about dissociation which is the very thing that has now brought several of her client’s back from the brink of suicide.
+Realizing that Joshua’s life and death has now literally saved people’s lives, Rachel was able to release the burden of guilt over Josh’s death and felt the swell of hope because she could honor his life, his story.
+Joshua Tree Counseling is part of his legacy; it is living proof that God can take a tragedy and turn it into something beautiful.

 The Joshua Tree

-At Josh’s memorial service, a tree was planted in his name – the Joshua Tree.
-It is growing big and strong, just like Josh was in life.
-How could the practice be named anything else?
-This is how the name Joshua Tree Counseling came to be.
+At Josh’s memorial service, a tree was planted in his name – we called it the Joshua Tree.
+It is growing big and strong, just like Josh was in life. in 2021, when Rachel decided to open her own counseling practice, the name just seemed to fit.
+She told her sister, Josh’s wife about the name and her sister said, “he would be so proud and would be glad he’s still helping people.”